 Below are the various common sections that exist in almost every PE file.

-- .text: This is normally the first section and contains the executable code for the application.
+- .text (or.code): This is normally the first section and contains the executable code for the application.
 Inside this section is also an entry point of the application: the address of the first application instruction that will be executed.
 An application can have more than one section with the executable code.

 - .data: This section contains initialized data of an application, such as strings.